ebd622/docs/encryption.md

   * RSA (Rivest–Shamir–Adleman) - mostly used in digital signatures, email encryption, SSL/TLS certificates and browsers.
 Low speed, it is NOT convinient for processing large amount of data.
   * ECC (Elliptic Curve Cryptography) - low-cost, low-impact, high-security.
 It is an ideal standard for protecting sensitive mobiles and apps.
 It may likely be the algorithm of the future.

+An algorithm generates publice and private keys that are mathematically linked to each other.

 ## Resurces
 * [Data Encryption](https://preyproject.com/blog/types-of-encryption-symmetric-or-asymmetric-rsa-or-aes#:~:text=Symmetric%20vs%20Asymmetric%20Encryption,-Encryption%20types%20can&text=Symmetric%20encryption%20uses%20a%20unique,messages%20when%20they%20are%20communicated)